Sexual Misconduct/Title IX Policy

 - Coordinate all training, education, and prevention efforts.

-The Title IX Coordinator and a Deputy Title IX Coordinator will meet with any person, including a complainant, respondent, or third party, to discuss interim measures, resources, and procedural options for on-campus and off-campus reporting.
+The Title IX Coordinator and/or a Deputy Title IX Coordinator will meet with any person, including a complainant, respondent, or third party, to discuss interim measures, resources, and procedural options for on-campus and off-campus reporting.
 Any student, faculty, or staff member who has concerns about sexual misconduct, including sexual assault, discrimination, or harassment, is encouraged to seek the assistance of the University’s Title IX Coordinator or any of the Deputy Title IX Coordinators.

 B. Procedures for Responding to Sexual Misconduct.